 One applies for a loan to meet various needs in life.
-These loans include business loans, personal loans, auto loans, education loans, home loans, etc. After availing of the loan, the next significant responsibility is to repay the same.
+These loans include Business Loans, Personal Loans, auto loans, education loans, Home Loans, etc. After availing of the loan, the next significant responsibility is to repay the same.
 Each type of loan comes with a specific interest rate.

-Borrowers need to pay an installment and the interest every month to clear off the loan amount over a specified period.
+Borrowers need to pay an instalment and interest every month to clear off the loan amount over a specified period.
 Some borrowers find interest a bit tiring financially.
 If that is the case, they can choose prepayment, part-payment, or pre-closure of the loan.
 Regardless of which repayment schedule you choose, you must understand loan repayment terms to benefit from the same.

 Part-payment is an easy and effective way to reduce interest.
 The part-payment amount is deducted from the principal outstanding when you make the partial payment.
-After minimizing your interest outgo, the savings you earn depend on the timing and amount of the part payment.
+After minimising your interest outgo, the savings you earn depend on the timing and amount of the part payment.
 It is not good to make a small part payment, especially if the bank or the lender has prepayment charges.

 If your bank or financial institution levies prepayment charges on every transaction, you can still benefit by paying back a substantial amount regularly.
 The interest you save on the whole will be much more.
-The only drawback in part-payment is that banks may not permit you to do so on specific types of loans, especially personal loans.
+The only drawback in part-payment is that banks may not permit you to do so on specific types of loans, especially Personal Loans.
 They set a lock-in period on the term and the part payment amount.

-Prepayment is a facility that lets you repay the loan in part or complete before the end of the loan tenure.
+Prepayment is a facility that lets you repay the loan in part or full, before the end of the loan tenure.
 Most banks allow you to prepay the outstanding principal amount after one year.
 This repayment schedule helps you save a lot on interest.
 Let us understand this with the help of an example.

 However, some banks impose a penalty of 2% to 5% for loan foreclosure.
 This fee is charged on the outstanding principal amount.
 You can better understand the figures by using an online EMI calculator.
 The calculator estimates the cost of the loan and your savings with the prepayment facility.
 Just fill in the loan amount, interest rate, tenure, processing fee, method of prepayment, and foreclosure charges to get the required results.